-- Student and Landowner Education and Watershed Stewardship (SLEWS): The Delta Conservancy participates in the Center for Land-Based Learning’s SLEWS program.
-Over the course of three to five SLEWS Field Days, and associated in-class lessons, students build their knowledge, skills and personal connection to the land.
+Our team participates in the Center for Land-Based Learning’s Student and Landowner Education and Watershed Stewardship (SLEWS) program.
+Students combine in-class lessons with three to five SLEWS Field Days to build their knowledge, skills and personal connection to the land.
 Each high school class of approximately 30 students is matched with a habitat project where they plant native trees and shrubs, build irrigation systems and participate in ecological field studies.
 With the help of mentors from universities and professions who have relevant ecological knowledge, students see the effects of their work through multiple visits to their adopted project.
 These integrated learning experiences combine team-building, science learning, habitat restoration and reflection activities with outdoor exploration.